Ferchusito08/MayaTools/README.md

 - Python 3.x (integrated in the software)

 ## Installation
-INSTALLATION INSTRUCTIONS - FCL_Tools (Protected)
+INSTALLATION INSTRUCTIONS - FCL_MayaTools (Protected)

-Copy the folder "FCL_Tools" to a location on your PC (for example, C:/Users/YourUser/Documents/maya/scripts/) Open Maya and run the following in the Script Editor (Python Mode):
+Copy the folder "FCL_MayaTools" to a location on your PC (for example, C:/Users/YourUser/Documents/maya/scripts/) Open Maya and run the following in the Script Editor (Python Mode):

     import sys
-    sys.path.append("C:/Users/YourUser/Documents/maya/scripts/FCL_Tools") // This path should be the same as the path you copy the folder import install
+    sys.path.append("C:/Users/YourUser/Documents/maya/scripts/FCL_MayaTools") // This path should be the same as the path you copy the folder import install
     install.create_menu()
     install.setup_user_script()